Security Operations Center: SOC Ultimate Business Guide

 High-risk attack surfaces have been made more complex by the global nature and fluidity of business.
 Simple solutions like firewalls are no longer enough to keep attackers from breaking into your systems, which is why cyver-security today requires both technology and people in addition to processes!
 This can be difficult for some companies who want an easier solution - but this comes at a cost: poor security will likely result if you choose poorly because it's hard (and expensive) work keeping up with the pace of change.
 Covid-19 was great at moving business into the cloud but poor at helping us secure it.

-The world is lacking 3 million cyber-security professionals, latest report by the World Economic Forum (WEF).
+The world is lacking 3 million cyber security professionals, latest report by the World Economic Forum (WEF).
 Cyber Security skills are in high demand — Recruiting and retaining cybersecurity talent is a huge challenge for businesses.
-In the recent by WEF survey found that 59% of all respondents woudl find it challenging to respond to a cyber-security incident due to the shortage of cyber-security trained within their teams.
+In the recent by WEF survey found that 59% of all respondents would find it challenging to respond to a cyber security incident due to the shortage of cyber security trained within their teams.

 What Does A Security Operations Center Do?